CertAlert FAQ

 What Is CertAlert?

-CertAlert offers a wide range of features, including:
+CertAlert is our enterprise-grade certificate management solution that offers a comprehensive set of features, including:

-• Scanning your networks to discover deployed certificates.
+• Network scanning to discover deployed SSL/TLS certificates

-• Generating and emailing detailed reports in both PDF and CSV formats.
+• Detailed reporting in both PDF and CSV formats

 CertAlert System Requirements

 CertAlert is compatible with all versions of Windows, starting from Windows 10 and Windows Server 2016 onwards.
-We are working on a Linux version of CertAlert, so please contact us if you are interested in trying this.
+We are currently developing a Linux version of CertAlert.
+If you're interested in testing this version, please contact our team.

 Is CertAlert A Certificate Expiry Monitor?

-Yes, CertAlert is a Certificate Expiry Monitor.
-It will monitor SSL certificates deployed on your networks and email expiry notifications to the appropriate parties; thus allowing certificates to be renewed in a timely manner.
+Yes, CertAlert is a comprehensive Certificate Expiry Monitor.
+It continuously tracks SSL certificates deployed across your networks and sends timely expiration notifications to designated recipients, ensuring certificates can be renewed before they impact your services.

 Does CertAlert Discover Certificates?

-Absolutely, CertAlert functions as a Certificate Discovery Tool.
-It scans your networks based on IP ranges (or a hosts file) and port ranges to locate deployed SSL certificates.
-The scan results are compiled into a detailed report, which can be used to identify potential issues with the discovered certificates, such as weak algorithms, short keys, or unknown issuers.
+Absolutely.
+CertAlert functions as a powerful Certificate Discovery Tool.
+It systematically scans your networks based on specified IP ranges (or a hosts file) and port ranges to locate all deployed SSL certificates.
+The scan results are compiled into detailed reports that help identify potential issues such as weak algorithms, inadequate key lengths, or unknown certificate authorities.

 Does CertAlert Audit Certificates?

-Indeed, CertAlert serves as a Certificate Audit Tool.
-It scans your networks for SSL certificates and generates a comprehensive report.
-This report can be used to identify potential non-compliance issues within your certificate population.
+Indeed, CertAlert serves as a comprehensive Certificate Audit Tool.
+It thoroughly scans your networks for SSL certificates and generates detailed reports that help identify potential compliance issues within your certificate inventory, ensuring your digital infrastructure meets security best practices and industry standards.

 How Do I Download And Run CertAlert?

-CertAlert is very easy to use.
-See our Getting Started page for step by step guide on downloading and running for the first time.
+CertAlert is designed for easy deployment and use.
+Visit our Getting Started page for a step-by-step guide on downloading and running CertAlert for the first time.

 Can I Request New Features?